cmolyneux/MarvelDemo/README.md

 **Sumamry**

-Demo application differing my TheMovieDatabase demo.
+A very early and experimental demo application differing from my TheMovieDatabase demo.

 Following a MVC design pattern (Previous project MVVM).
 Using CocoaPods